February 03, 2025

 Isabella Robert-Llorens

-hi my name is Isabella I'm from Puerto Rico a nation colonized and occupied by the United States I'm a volunteer coordinator at the Cleveland Liberation Center we do community engagement provide education host cultural events we also do Community Aid we were one of the first locations available after the tornado to provide space electricity and meals we also kept the center open as a warming Center all three days of the Colt snap The Liberation Center receives no City or federal funds it all comes from our own Pockets we're all volunteers with full-time jobs just trying to to serve our communities in Cleveland we have also been leading a know your rights campaign in our communities we started the campaign weeks in advance of Trump's inauguration we began by going door too we've also written produced and distributed materials to educate people on their rights additionally we've run workshops on this same topic this Wednesday we are hosting a planning meeting to mobilize the network of organizations and people to enact a community defense strategy to protect our immigrant brothers and sisters this is the network that we've been developing in preparation for combating what we knew was coming we built this network to help keep Cleveland safe we've been in the streets since before Trump got into office and will continue to be out in the streets supporting our communities but I have to ask what are you as our elected officials doing to protect the communities you've been sworn to serve you can say whatever you'd like at meetings or in interviews but what we need now is real action words are meaningless as our brothers and sisters get detained and deported you can make Cleveland safe by making it a real Sanctuary City not only in name but in reality you can pass legislation to prohibit the use of City funds and City resources in assisting Federal immigration enforcement this also means prohibiting police and other law enforcement from collaborating on with ice on arrest detention and any enforcement of federal immigration law there's a tendency to view tragedy and violence across the sea as separate and distance from our struggles here but it's not the struggle for Liberation in Palestine the struggle for the liberation of Puerto Rico the struggle for Black Liberation here and the struggle against the targeting raids and deportations in Latino communities they're all connected and you see see that in the solidarity we show each other here in Cleveland and in the cities Across the Nation so if you're interested in working with your communities come to the meeting on Wednesday at The Liberation Center and help us keep Cleveland safe by making it a real Sanctuary City we will continue coming here to city council until that's a reality none of us are free until we're all free thank you next we have Terry Wang
+But I have to ask, what are you as our elected officials doing to protect the communities you've been sworn to serve?
+You can say whatever you'd like at meetings or in interviews but what we need now is real action.
+Words are meaningless.
+As our brothers and sisters get detained and deported, you can make Cleveland safe by making it a real sanctuary city, not only in name but in reality.
+You can pass legislation to prohibit the use of city funds and city resources in assisting federal immigration enforcement.
+This also means prohibiting police and other law enforcement from collaborating on with ICE on arrest detention and any enforcement of federal immigration law.
+There's a tendency to view tragedy and violence across the sea as separate and distant from our struggles here, but it's not.
+The struggle for liberation in Palestine, the struggle for the liberation of Puerto Rico, the struggle for black liberation here and the struggle against the targeting raids and deportations in Latino communities, they're all connected, and you see that in the solidarity we show each other here in Cleveland and in the cities across the nation.
+So if you're interested in working with your communities, come to the meeting on Wednesday at The Liberation Center and help us keep Cleveland safe by making it a real sanctuary city.
+We will continue coming here to city council until that's a reality.
+None of us are free until we're all free.

 3:04 Permalink